Skip to main content

 Analytics Platforms for Tracking Your NSM

 Finding your North Star Metric is not a one-afternoon exercise.
 It requires understanding your product's core value, validating with data, and building organizational buy-in.
-But the investment pays off dramatically.
+For a broader framework on connecting your NSM to product vision and roadmap, see the Product Strategy Handbook.
+But the investment pays off substantially.
 Teams stop arguing about priorities because the priorities are clear.
 Experiments have obvious success criteria.
 Leadership can track company health with a single number.

 Start with the core value your product delivers.
 Find the metric that best captures that value.
 Validate it against retention and revenue data.
 Identify the input metrics your teams can influence.
 Then make the metric visible, set targets, and review regularly.